BruceBoodhoo23/MiXTelematics/README.md

 # MiXTelematics
-An answer to Spatial Index problem for MiXTelematics Recruitment
+An answer to the Spatial Index problem for MiXTelematics Recruitment